ConJohn/ProjectEuler/README.md

 # ProjectEuler
-Project Euler solutions in Java.
+Project Euler solutions in Java, and some in Python 3.